A Complete Guide to Somatic Symptoms and Related Disorders

 Educating both the patient and their family about the disorder improves understanding and support, reducing stigma and resistance to treatment.

-Online Counselling Through Platforms like TalktoAngel and Psychowellness Center
+Counselling Platforms like TalktoAngel & Psychowellness Center

 The emergence of online mental health services has made it easier to access therapy, especially for those hesitant to seek face-to-face counselling.